 When Snapchat is down, this means that a lot of people will be experiencing the same issue as you so you should worry.
 The Snapchat app on your device runs on a server and that allows you to have access to the app.

 When the servers are down, it means that you can’t send and receive messages.
 When a server is down, it means that the server can’t respond to the number of IP requests it’s receiving from users trying to use Snapchat.

 This can simply be caused by the power to the server being cut off.

 To check this, you can either ask a friend on another social media or via text whether Snapchat is working properly for them.

-Restarting your device gets rid of all the glitches that’s going on within your phone.
-The system is shut down then restarted again which means that all the issues that’s stopping Snapchat from working is going to be wiped.
+Restarting your device gets rid of all the glitches that are going on within your phone.
+The system is shut down then restarted again which means that all the issues that are stopping Snapchat from working are going to be wiped.

 Once you restart your device, you can open Snapchat and check whether you can tap and send the message again.
 If this doesn’t work, go to the next step.

 4. Log Out & In of Snapchat To Remove Glitches